PricelessToolkit/MailBoxGuard/README.md

 # Gateway Configuration

 ### Choosing Firmware for LoRa Gateway
-1. `LoRa_Gateway_OLED.ino` "For offline use" Display turns on and shows that there is a new letter in the mailbox "number of letters", "signal strength" and "Battery State".
+1. `LoRa_Gateway_OLED.ino` "For offline use" Display turns on and shows that there is a new letter in the mailbox "the number of letters", "signal strength" and "Battery State".
 After taking your mail, you need to press the reset button on the gateway.
-2. `LoRa_Gateway_WhatsApp.ino` - `NOT TESTED YET` Sends a message to WhatsApp "You Have New Mail".
+2. `LoRa_Gateway_WhatsApp.ino` -  Sends a message to WhatsApp "You Have New Mail".
 3. `LoRa_Gateway_MQTT.ino` Sends a row message and RSSI to MQTT Server.

 ### Select TTGO_LoRa Board Version

-- Change the BOARD definition in `board.h` according to the your board Version " 1 = ENABLE / 0 = DISABLE ".
+- Change the BOARD definition in `board.h` according to your gateway Version " 1 = ENABLE / 0 = DISABLE ".
  ```
  #define LORA_V1_0_OLED  0
  #define LORA_V1_2_OLED  0